Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Bessel functions

 \textbf{Ackowledgement}.
-The first author is grateful to Gilles Carron for explaining him the Fourier decomposition of a flat 3-dimensional bundle, which was somehow fundamental in our approach to the general case.
-Part of this work was done while C.G. was visiting Stanford Math.
-Dept..
-C.G. is partially supported by grant ANR-09-JCJC-0099-01.
-R.M. is partially supported by NSF grant DMS-0805529.
+C.G.\ is grateful to G.~Carron for his explanations of the Fourier decomposition of a flat $3$-dimensional bundle.
+We thank L.~Guillop\'e for comments and the referees for their careful reading and suggestions.
+Part of this work was done while C.G.\ was visiting the Math.
+Dept. of Stanford.
+C.G.\ is supported by ANR grant 09-JCJC-0099-01.
+R.M.\ is partially supported by NSF grant DMS-0805529.